-Cullen International provides regulatory and competition law intelligence in telecoms, media, postal and the digital economy - covering developments across Europe, Americas, the Middle East and North Africa, as well as key trends across the globe.
+Cullen International provides regulatory, competition and sustainability intelligence in telecoms, media, postal and the digital economy covering developments across Europe, Americas, the Middle East and North Africa, as well as key trends across the globe.

-For over 35 years, we have been providing comprehensive, neutral, unbiased, timely information that is trusted by industry and official institutions alike.
+For almost 40 years, we have been providing comprehensive, neutral, unbiased, timely information that is trusted by industry and official institutions alike.
 We are widely recognised as the leading regulatory intelligence provider in the field.

-Our services consist of a unique range of alerts, reports, benchmarks and enquiry services that are complemented by our topical conferences and regulatory training offer.
+Our subscription services consist of a unique range of alerts, reports, benchmarks and enquiry services that are complemented by our topical conferences and regulatory training offer.

-We are also regularly selected to carry out important research and studies for the European Commissionand other organisations and we are frequently sought out to chair or make presentations at industry events.
+We are also regularly selected to carry out important research and studies for the European Commission and other organisations and we are frequentlysought out to chair and make presentations at industry events.